ihayhurst/HydraulicPandanusCrest/README.md

 # HydraulicPandanusCrest

-Docker nginx/flask/uwsgi/celery/redis stack for managing patching and inventory json records on about 250 linux servers, vms and workstations
+Docker/nginx/uwsgi/flask/celery with gevent /redis stack for managing patching and inventory json records on about 250 linux servers, vms and workstations

 ## Docker containers